jscott7/CSVComparer/README.md

 * **Orphan** A row in the reference file but not in the candidate file.
 Or vice-versa.
 * **Value Break** A difference in a column value between a row with matching key on Reference and Candidate file

+## Features
+* Any number of columns in the CSV can be defined as keys
+* CSV Files do not require any pre-sorting
+* Supports any delimiter, including string delimiters, e.g. "=="
+* Columns can be excluded (for example timestamps)
+* Rows can be excluded based on Key pattern matching
+* Orphans can be excluded based on pattern matching
+* Additional rows at the start and end of file can be excluded, for example rows with footer information
+* Supports Numeric tolerance, relative and absolute
+* Double Quotes in a row supported e.g.  A,B,"C,D are one column",E

 ## How to use

 Run the CSVComparison executable with the following arguments